-The so-called "meningitis belt" in sub-Saharan Africa is by far the region with the highest incidence of IMD in the world.
-Ouring epidemics there can be up to 1,000 cases per 100,000 inhabitants, or 1% of the population.
+The so-called "meningitis beld" in sub-Saharan Africa is by far the region with the highest incidence of IMD in the world.
+During epidemics there can be up to 1,000 cases per 100,000 inhabitants, or 1% of the population.
 The predominant serogroup is A. In America the incidence of the disease is in the range of 0.1 cases per 100,000 inhabitants (Paraguay, Costa Rica and Mexico) to 2 cases per 100,000 inhabitants (Brazil)15.
-Most of the cases on this continent are due to sero-groups C and B, although the serogroup Y is responsible for a considerable proportion of cases in some countries and serogroup B, especially in countries that have introduced conjugate vaccines against serogroup C in their programs.
+Most of the cases on this continent are due to serogroups C and B, although the serogroup Y is responsible for a considerable proportion of cases in some countries and serogroup W135 is increasingly common.
+Most isolated meningococcal strains in Europe belong to serogroup B, especially in countries that have introduced conjugate vaccines against serogroup C in their programs.
 Data on Asia, although limited, suggest that the disease is caused mostly by strains A and C12.

 In 2009, the last year for which data is available at European level, 29 countries reported a total of 4.495 confirmed cases of IMD, with an overall incidence of 0.89 per 100,000 inhabitants.
-The highest rates of confirmed IMD were in Ireland (3.01/105h) and the UK (2.1/105h) and the lowest in Cyprus (0.13/105h) Bulgaria (0.21/105h) and Latvia (0.22/105h).
-The most notable event in the epidemiology of IMD in Europe in recent years has been the increase and subsequent decrease in the number of cases related to the spread of the hyper-virulent complex ST-11 strain/ ET-37 complex serogroup C in Belgium, Spain, Ireland, Iceland, the Netherlands, Portugal and the UK.
+The Lighest rates of confirmed IMD were in Ireland (3.01/105h) and the UK (2.1/105h) and the lowest in Cyprus (0.13/105h) Bulgaria (0.21/105h) and Latvia (0.22/105h).
+The most notable event in the epidemiology of IMD in Europe in recent years has been the increase and subsequent decrease in the number of cases related to the spread of the hyper-virulent complex ST-11 strain/ET-37 complex serogroup C in Belgium, Spain, Ireland, Iceland, the Netherlands, Portugal and the UK.
 The decline of the IMD caused by serogroup C is attributable to the use of vaccines against this serogroup.
 Following the introduction of the conjugate vaccine against meningococcal serogroup C circa 1999, there was a steady decline in rates of confirmed cases across Europe.
-However, since 2006, the incidence of IMD has remained stable^{12, 16}.
+However, since 2006, the incidence of IMD has remained stable^{12,16}.